-7 Rewarding Nursing Careers
+7 Nontraditional Nursing Careers that Give Back

-1. Travel Nursing Careers
+1. Travel nursing

 From the pristine beaches of Honolulu to the picturesque coasts of Florida, there are thousands of places in the United States, and around the world, for you to pursue a career in nursing.
 Travel nursing lets you be in control of your nursing career.
-You choose the location, nursing specialty and length of commitment for each nursing assignment.
-With a shortage of qualified nursesin hospitals and clinics across the country, you can find short-term work (typically eight weeks or as long as 26 weeks) in virtually any location and offering generous compensation.
+You choose the location, nursing specialty, and length of commitment for each nursing assignment.
+With a shortage of qualified nurses in hospitals and clinics across the country, you can find short-term work (typically eight weeks or as long as 26 weeks) in virtually any location and offering generous compensation.
 Many facilities also provide perks such as free housing, as well as sign-on and completion bonuses to nurses under contract.

 Getting started as a travel nurse: You must be a registered nurse and have at least one year of experience in a hospital setting.
 When you’re ready to work, travel nurse staffing agencies can help place you in a job.
 Be sure to ask about licensure options since RNs must be licensed in the state they work in.

 - Nurses who are interested in seeing new locales